bastienpog/Project-MyBank/readme.md

 - **Mantine** - A component library for UI elements.
 - **React Router DOM** - A routing library for React to handle navigation and URLs.
 - **Docker** - Containerized environment for easy deployment.
+- **Vitest** - A blazing-fast unit testing framework for Vite projects.

 ## Features